mickjolley/visual-phaser/README.md

 1. Introduction

-  Visual Phaser New V21super.py is a specialized bioinformatics application designed for genetic genealogy.
+  Visual_Phaser_New_V21superplus.py is a specialized bioinformatics application designed for genetic genealogy.
 It analyzes raw autosomal DNA files to identify and visualize shared segments (Half-Identical Regions (HIRs), Fully-Identical Regions (FIRs) and Non-Identical regions (NIRs)) between siblings, cousins, and other relatives.